Anomalous Diffusion in Driven Electrolytes due to Hydrodynamic Fluctuations

-\textit{Concluding Remarks.---}The stochastic fluctuations of tracers in a bulk electrolyte have been found to exhibit a wide range of dynamical regimes and crossover scales that depend strongly on dimensionality.
-The existence of two anomalous regimes is particularly interesting, with the anomalous diffusion exponent of the first regime $\alpha_1=3-d/2$ being related to the anomalous dynamics of catalytically active colloids \cite{Golestanian2009,Golestanian2019phoretic}.
+\textit{Concluding remarks.---}The stochastic fluctuations of tracers in a bulk electrolyte have been found to exhibit a wide range of dynamical regimes and crossover scales that depend strongly on dimensionality.
+The existence of two anomalous regimes is particularly interesting, as they correspond to a crossover between a regime where density fluctuations directly result in anomalous dynamics (characterized by $\alpha_1=3-d/2$) to a regime where advection by the fluid flow changes the nature of the anomalous dynamics (characterized by $\alpha_2=4/d$) albeit driven by the same density fluctuations.
+This phenomenon is intrinsically related to the anomalous dynamics of catalytically active colloids where only the first regime was originally considered \cite{Golestanian2009b,Golestanian2019phoretic}, due to similarities in the interplay between density fluctuations and dynamics under non-equilibrium driving forces and fluxes.
 Anomalous dynamics can also arise in anisotropic active suspensions \cite{sriram0}.
-Due to the important role that ionic currents play in molecular sensing technologies \cite{Ying2022,Ritmejeris2024}, it will be important to investigate how such strong and anomalous fluctuations can influence these sensing devices.
+Because of the important role that ionic currents play in molecular sensing technologies \cite{Ying2022,Ritmejeris2024}, it will be important to investigate how such strong and anomalous fluctuations can influence these sensing devices.
 A starting point can be to incorporate hydrodynamic and ionic effects in simple models of molecular sensing that use polymer translocation \cite{Cohen2012}.

-\acknowledgements I acknowledge discussions with Sriram Ramaswamy, and support from the Max Planck School Matter to Life and the MaxSynBio Consortium which are jointly funded by the Federal Ministry of Education and Research (BMBF) of Germany and the Max Planck Society.
+\acknowledgements The author acknowledges discussions with Sriram Ramaswamy and support from the Max Planck School Matter to Life and the MaxSynBio Consortium which are jointly funded by the Federal Ministry of Education and Research (BMBF) of Germany and the Max Planck Society.